Quick contact info

 Connect the “motor under test” to a different servo motor.
 Typically, one would spin the motor by applying voltage to the pins.
 However, this step takes the opposite approach by turning the motor and measuring the voltage from the pins.
 This verifies that the amount of voltage coming off the pins is what’s expected for the motor.
 Low Ke could indicate winding or magnet problems.

-8. Test and document the Feedback Device
+6. Test and Document the Feedback Device

-Before we can diagnose the encoder we need to identify its model or style.
+Before we can diagnose the encoder, we need to identify its model or style.
 This can sometimes be determined from the motor part number on the motor nameplate.
 Other times the motor housing must be opened to read the encoder part number or otherwise identify it.
 When in doubt send photos to Mitchell for help with identification.

 Mitchell’s Athena software displays encoder counts and commutation states.
 It calculates and displays mechanical and electrical angles for diagnosis and simplifies adjustment during the encoder alignment process.
 Special diagnostic tests have been developed to confirm counting, verify encoder error codes, and check encoder voltage levels and phase angles.
 Proper feedback operation is essential for servo motor commutation.

-9. Document the Forward Direction of the Feedback Device
+7. Document the Forward Direction of the Feedback Device

 With the TI-5000JX attached to the feedback connector rotate the motor.
 The TI-5000JX collects the data and feeds it to the Athena software.
 This displays results to let you know if the feedback device is counting up (increasing) or counting down (decreasing).